-Beginning at 8 o'clock Saturday evening host Sean Bianco brings you a full-length opera featuring great voices from the past and present followed by “Opera Potpourri.”
+Saturdays starting at 8pm on the Capital Public Radio's Music Station, join host Sean Bianco who brings you a full-length opera featuring great voices from the past and present followed by “Opera Potpourri.”

 International news, business, sport, analysis and information from around the world from the BBC.

 Live global news, business and sport from the BBC.

 Contemporary rock, local bands, live recordings and artists heard on NPR

 A broadcast and digital project hosted by one of public radio’s most trusted journalists, Alex Chadwick.
 Alex explores our energy future through the intimate stories of visionaries of research, inventors, industry insiders and concerned citizens.

 The California Report provides daily coverage of issues, trends, and public policy decisions affecting California and its diverse population.